 The Association of Geography Teachers of Ireland was founded in 1961 to promote the interests of Geography and of Geography teaching.
 Branches exist throughout of Ireland.
 The AGTI is recognised as being one of the strongest and most vigorous of the subject associations in Irish secondary education.
 The Association revised it’s constitution in 2009.
 A new National Executive facilitates the work of Branches.

-Membership of the AGTI is open to all who are involved in the teaching of Geography.
+Full membership of the Association is open to any person involved in the teaching of Geography.
+Teachers of Geography are those registered with the Teaching Council in in possession of a currently valid Teaching Council registration (i.e. valid Teaching Council number).
 Full membership included the receipt of Geographical Viewpoint, the Association’s journal, The GeoPoint newsletter, preferential rates at conference and participation in all activities of the Association.

 For further information write to: